-Blepharoplasty is usually done in an outpatient setting after administering local anesthesia.
-Your surgeon injects numbing medication into your eyelids and administers intravenous (IV) medication to help you relax.
+Blepharoplasty is usually done in an outpatient setting.
+Your surgeon injects numbing medication into your eyelids and administers intravenous medication to help you relax.
 This may make you groggy.

 During the procedure

 If you have surgery on your upper and lower eyelids, the surgeon generally works on your upper lids first.
-The surgeon makes an incision along the natural fold of the upper eyelid.
-Then excess skin and some muscle and fat beneath the skin are removed.
-The incision is closed with tiny stitches that leave a nearly invisible scar.
-Sometimes surgical tape or skin adhesives are used instead.
+He or she cuts along the fold of the eyelid, removes some excess skin, muscle and fat, and closes the cut.

-The incision on the lower lid is made just below the lashes in your eye's natural crease or inside the lower lid.
-The surgeon removes or redistributes excess fat, muscle and sagging skin.
-Depending on where the initial incisions are made, stitches may follow the lower lid's natural crease or be placed inside the lower eyelid.
+On the lower lid, the surgeon makes a cut just below the lashes in your eye's natural crease or inside the lower lid.
+He or she removes or redistributes excess fat, muscle and sagging skin, and closes the cut.

-If your eyelid droops close to your pupil, blepharoplasty is done in conjunction with another procedure to address that problem, which is called ptosis (TOE-sis).
+If your eyelid droops close to your pupil, your surgeon may do blepharoplasty with a procedure called ptosis (TOE-sis) to address that problem.